MicrosoftDocs/power-automate-docs/articles/process-advisor-automation.md

 When you select **+Automate activities** in the menu at the top, you're shown the cloud flow connectors recommendations relevant to your process.

-By selecting **+Automate activities** you'll be taken to Power Automate form designer.
+By selecting **+Automate activities**, you'll be taken to Power Automate form designer.
 This is where you'll see the connector recommendations for the activities in your process map.
 You can select and add the connectors to your flow to automate your process.

 > [!div class="mx-imgBorder"]
 > ![Automate activities](media/automation-reco-2.png "Automate activities")